 Time: 30-40 mins

 After about 10 minutes the path forks off to left but keep to trail straight on through Low Woods.
 There’s a cute mossy stone wall as you follow the path through the woods.
 Once you are out of the woods the river comes into view on your right.

 Keep straight at the farm.
 Following the river as it twists and turns on your right.
 After another 5 minutes walking there’s a beautiful stone bridge called Forge Bridge.
 Make sure you stop for a quick photo of course!
-Now turn left on to the road.
+Now turn left on to walk on the road.

-Forge Bridge to Fell Lane – Stage 3
+Forge Bridge to Fell Lane

 At High Eskholme, first, keep straight then turn right up the gravel path, (pictured above) and follow the path uphill for about 15-20 minutes.
 (This is the only uphill section on the whole walk).
 Walk until you go through a gate signposted Eskdale trail.
 After 5 minutes you turn left on to a wider track (which thankfully is now downhill).

 You might like to read Scafell Pike versus Helvellyn walk in the Lake District